 Whether in first year or a graduate student, our peer to peer programs will help you enhance your skills and have a positive impact on others.
-Programs include the Peer Helper Program, Conversation Partners, LINK Program and more!
+Programs include the Peer Helper Program, CORE (Creating Opportunities for Racial Equity) Peer Program, and more!

 Develop Your Leadership Skills

 In Student Experience, we know that all students have leadership capacity.
 Our role is to help you realize your leadership potential and support you along the way with expert guidance and information.
 Find out how you can develop your leadership skills.
 Learn more here.

 U of G traditions play a vital role in enhancing the Gryphon Experience.
 These time-honored traditions create a sense of belonging and foster a strong sense of community among students.
 From painting the Cannon to dressing the Begging Bear, see what you're interested in!